 Add Business-Friendly Humor

-During an extended business presentation, there is nothing more relaxing than the speaker using a joke to make their audience laugh.
+During an extended business presentation, there is nothing more relaxing than the speaker using a joke to make the audience laugh.

 When you keep talking in a serious and monotonous tone, it might seem boring and tasking to your audience because they try hard to stay attentive during your presentation.